 The Judge Edward T. Gignoux Special Collections and Rare Book Room, located on the fourth floor, houses the personal papers of two of Maine's most prominent judges, Judge Edward T. Gignoux and Judge Frank M. Coffin.

 Law school faculty and staff can access the law building and the Garbrecht Law Library via a card swipe system twenty-four hours a day, seven days a week.
-The library service points will be staffed by regular library staff Monday-Thursday 8am-6pm and 8am-4:30 pm on Fridays.
-Students staff the library circulation desk Monday-Saturday, 8am-8pm and 10am-8pm on Sundays.
+The library service points will be staffed by professional library staff Monday-Friday 8am-4:30 pm.
+Students staff the library circulation desk Monday-Thursday, 7:30am-8pm, 7:30am-5:00pm on Fridays and 8:00am-5:00pm on Saturdays and Sundays.
 The Reference Desk is not staff on the weekends.
+We are currently closed to the public due to the COVID pandemic.

 During inclement weather, please call the U.S.M.
 Stormline at 780-4800 to find out if the Library is open.
 If U.S.M. has canceled classes and closed its offices, the Law School and the library are also closed.